AriFordsham/GHCWiki/template-haskell/restricted.md

 - level 1: no runIO
 - level 2: no Q Monad (I think we still need newName though). no reify, because that gets into looking outside the module making compilation more difficult and subverting [SafeHaskell](safe-haskell)
-- level 3: no mkName
+- level 3: no mkName (we could call this Pure Template Haskell)

 ### Syntax